genglinliu/Hybrid-Convolution-Shortfuse/readme.md

 3. Tried to train vgg-16 from scratch (without pretraining on ImageNet).
 High memory use and could not perform this locally.
 Had to use the cluster to compute but the accuracy was horrible - barely over 50%
 4. We finally took a pre-trained VGG-16 but re-trained it on CelebA - aka no parameter was frozen at the beginning and every layer was retrained.
 This gave the best performance - validation accuracy about 78% on attrativeness attribute prediction.

+## TODO
-currently reconstructing the python script
+ - reconstruct the python script to make it modular
+ - load/save trained model checkpoint
+ - plots
+ - proceed with shortfuse